-I. REQUIREMENTS FOR PHD CANDIDACY AND ATTAINMENT OF THE PHD IN SOCIOCULTURAL ANTHROPOLOGY
+I. REQUIREMENTS TO OBTAIN CANDIDACY FOR THE PHD IN SOCIOCULTURAL ANTHROPOLOGY

-1. Required coursework.
+1. Required Coursework

-- (a) To complete sufficient graduate coursework for the PhD students are expected to be enrolled in a full load of coursework each semester (3 courses of 3 units each) for the first three years of their program.
-Once advanced to candidacy, all students should enroll in 9 hours of ANTH 800 each semester and during the summer through the completion of the Ph.D.
-All of the requirements for PhD candidacy (and thus eligibility for an automatic M.A.), must be completed no later than the end of the eighth semester of enrollment in the program.
-Please see Appendix A for further details on Enrollment Requirements and stipend disbursement. - (b) Undergraduate courses, including language courses, cannot be utilized to satisfy graduate coursework. - (c) Sociocultural graduate students must take at least four courses within the Anthropology Department that are designated as 400/600 or 300/500 level courses (in addition to the seven designated courses listed below); this is a total of eleven required graduate courses in the program.
+(a) To complete sufficient graduate coursework for the PhD students are expected to enroll in a full load of coursework each semester (3 courses of 3 credits each) for the first three years of their program.
+All students must also enroll in 9 hours of ANTH 800 each summer through the completion of the PhD.
+All of the requirements for PhD candidacy (and thus eligibility for an MA earned in progress toward the PhD), must be completed no later than the end of the eighth semester of enrollment in the program.
+Please see Appendix A for further details on Enrollment Requirements and stipend disbursement.

+(b) Undergraduate courses, including language courses, cannot be utilized to satisfy graduate coursework.

+(c) Sociocultural graduate students must take at least four courses within the Anthropology Department that are designated as 400/600 or 300/500 level courses (in addition to the six designated courses listed below); this is a total of nine required graduate courses in the program.

-Sociocultural graduate students must take the following seven designated required courses:
+Sociocultural graduate students must take the following six required courses:

-ANTH 506 History of Anthropological Ideas

-ANTH 507 Anthropological Directions from Second World War to the Present

-ANTH 601 Proseminar/Ethnographic Research Methods

-ANTH 602 Anthropology Proposal Writing Seminar

-ANTH 650 Pedagogy (see Appendix A for further details on ANTH 650)
+ANTH 506 History of Anthropological Ideas ANTH 507 Anthropological Directions from Second World War to the Present ANTH 598 Ethnographic Research Methods ANTH 601 Proseminar in Anthropology ANTH 602 Anthropology Proposal Writing Seminar ANTH 650 Pedagogy (see Appendix A for further details on ANTH 650)

-ANTH Independent Study I, first semester of third year

-ANTH Independent Study II, second semester of third year

-- course number will vary according to instructor of the Independent Study, see further details in Appendix A, Third Year Independent Studies. - 2.
-Prior to achieving candidacy, the successful completion of end-of-year report.
-Students will write a 2-3 page (double-spaced) summary of their achievements for the year, any areas of improvement they identify and their plans for the summer and following year.
-This report is to be emailed to all sociocultural faculty by the second Sunday of April; a faculty panel will be assembled to discuss progress with each student, to be scheduled in advance and held at the end of the spring semester. - 3.
-Selection of a Candidacy Committee by the end of spring semester of the student's second year in the program.
+2. Successful Completion of End-of-Year Report each year prior to achieving candidacy.
+At the end of each academic year before obtaining candidacy, students will submit a 2-3 page (double-spaced) summary of their achievements for the year, note any areas of improvement they identify and their plans for the summer and following year.
+This report is to be emailed to all sociocultural faculty by the second Sunday of April; a faculty panel will be assembled to discuss progress with each student, to be scheduled in advance and held at the end of the spring semester.

+3. Selection of a Candidacy Committee by the end of spring semester of the student's second year in the program.
 At least two members of the 3-member candidacy committee must be regular faculty in the department (tenured or tenure-track).
 The candidacy committee is often composed entirely of regular faculty in the department.
+It should be noted who will Chair the student's candidacy committee.
+The Chair will normally remain the same through the Dissertation Committee.